-Took a Level in Badass: While working for decayed old-fogey crime boss Carl Grissom, Jack Napier's colleagues are forced to dress in the kind of extremely frumpy "old-man" clothes that even your grandfather wouldn't be caught dead wearing.
-Once Napier becomes the Joker and assumes control, they undergo a startling sartorial metamorphosis: everything form-fitting and in a sexy dark shade, including dark purple leather jackets, tight black pants, stylish black hats, and the Cool Shades.
-Oh, and some of them have apparently learned kung fu.
+- Took a Level in Badass: While working for decayed old-fogey crime boss Carl Grissom, Jack Napier's colleagues are forced to dress in the kind of extremely frumpy "old-man" clothes that even your grandfather wouldn't be caught dead wearing and look like they're playing old-school gangsters for Halloween.
+Once Napier becomes the Joker and assumes control, they undergo a startling sartorial metamorphosis: Everything form-fitting and in a sexy dark shade, including dark purple leather jackets, tight black pants, stylish black hats, and the Cool Shades.
+Oh, and some of them have apparently learned kung-fu.

-Trope Codifier: This was not the first Superhero Movie, but it was the one that showed that superheroes were very profitable.
-It also altered the archetype of the Summer Blockbuster: changed it "huge mass-marketing machines that were as much made to sell merchandise as they were to sell tickets" to "huge mass-marketing machines that were as much made to sell merchandise as they were to sell tickets, and are based on an existing property that the audience already has an attachment to".
+- Trope Codifier: This was not the first Superhero movie, but it was the one that showed that superheroes were very profitable.note It also altered the archetype of the Summer Blockbuster: Changed it from "huge mass-marketing machines that were as much made to sell merchandise as they were to sell tickets" to "huge mass-marketing machines that were as much made to sell merchandise as they were to sell tickets, and are based on an existing property that the audience already has an attachment to."

 Joker: That wasn't easy to get over!
 And don't think I didn't try.